Skip to main content

 Hi, I'm Andrew Ward.
 I'm a software developer, an open source maintainer, and a graduate from the University of Bristol.
 I’m a core developer for Luanti, an open source voxel game engine.

 OpenTTD is a game where you build a transportation empire with road vehicles, trains, boats, and planes.
 It’s an open-source remake of a game called Transport Tycoon by Chris Sawyer, released in 1994.
-I have been playing it for many years and I have no idea how many hours I’ve sunk into it.
+I have been playing it for many years; I have no idea how many hours I’ve sunk into it.

 There are a few setting changes that I consider essential.
 It’s bizarre to me that these aren’t the defaults - I guess OpenTTD is trying to keep close to the original 1994 game.
 I like to focus on passenger and mail services, and therefore consider these essential.